COVID-19 Vaccine Information

 Vaccine Appointment Reminders

-- Please note that only the Pfizer vaccine is approved for 5 to 17 year olds.
+- Please note that only the Pfizer vaccine is approved for children 6 months to 17 years old.
 Moderna's vaccine is only approved for people 18 and older.

 - A parent or guardian is requested to accompany minor patients.
 If this is not possible, minors should bring a complete consent form with them to their appointment.